ropensci/drake/README.md

 # Why use drake

 `Drake` saves time.
 It notices any previous work you did and only refreshes the pieces that are out of date or missing.
-That way, your data analysis project **thinks before it acts**, and your results stay consistent with the code and data they came from.
+That way, your data analysis project **thinks before it acts**, and it expends just the right amount of effort to keep your results consistent with the code and data they came from.
 The time you spend learning `drake` will pay off when you no longer have to rerun your work from scratch.
 The time savings are even greater if you turn on the [parallel computing](https://github.com/wlandau-lilly/drake/blob/master/vignettes/parallelism.Rmd), which is friendly, comprehensive, and compatible with small and large projects alike.  `Drake` is more dependable, R-focused, scalable, well-documented, and actively maintained than [other tools with similar functionality](#similar-work).

 # What gets done stays done.